Call for an Initial Consultation (908) 561-5577

 • Class V. Under 200 mg of codeine, under 100 mg of opium, less than 2.5 mg of diphenoxylate

-The schedule III, IV, and V drugs have accepted medical uses and usually may be used with a valid prescription.
+Schedule III, IV, and V drugs have accepted medical uses and are usually used with a valid prescription.

 How can a medical marijuana exception affect drug possession charges?

-In 2010, New Jersey passed a law, which allows for an exception to possession of marijuana charges.
+In 2010, New Jersey passed a law that allows for an exception to possession of marijuana charges.
 The exception only applies if there is a valid medical reason and the user complies with other legal requirements.
 If the exception does not apply, the person in possession can be charged with a third- or fourth-degree crime depending on the amount of marijuana discovered.

 The 2010 law allows the use of marijuana if: